CALL NOW FOR A FREE CONSULTATION:888-407-2955

 Many people who drive with any amount of alcohol in their system are dismissive of how it affects them.
 They might think they can drive with a buzz after they have a cold shower or a cup of strong coffee.
 But alcohol does not work like that.
 It takes time for the substance to leave the body.
 If you insist upon driving after you drink, it is more likely that you will get pulled over for DUI or get in a serious accident.

 Because drivers for hire have passengers in their care, it is good that the BAC in this case has been lowered.
-But no drivers for hire in California should drink at all before transporting passengers, as the risk for an accident is higher.
+But drivers for hire in California should not drink at all before transporting passengers, as the risk for an accident is higher.

-In An Accident in Southern California?
-Talk to An Attorney Now.
+In an Accident in Southern California?
+Talk to an Attorney Now

 Car accidents can lead to serious injuries and often death.
-If you or your loved one was hurt in a car accident in southern California, you may be able to file a personal injury lawsuit for compensation.
-Our experienced car accident lawyers at Neale & Fhima can help you to obtain compensation from the other driver’s auto insurance policy.
-Please contact our law offices today for a free legal consultation.
+If you or your loved one was hurt in a car accident in Southern California, you may be able to file a personal injury lawsuit for compensation.

 Attorney Aaron Fhima